clj-kondo/clj-kondo/doc/hooks.md

   `(let ~bindings ~@body))
 ```

-### Recursive macros

-A marker macro can call itself recursively; clj-kondo fires the macroexpand
-hook again for each nested self-call.

 ### Branching on "are we inside clj-kondo?"

-When the real macro body does I/O, reads resources, or calls JVM-only code
+When the real macro body does I/O, reads resources, or calls JVM-only code that
-that won't run inside SCI, you can branch on whether the extraction
+won't run inside SCI, you can branch on whether the extraction context is in
-context is in effect.
-The trick: `declare` a var that exists in the real
+effect, by using the following trick: `declare` a var that exists in the real
 namespace but is unknown to SCI, then `resolve` it at expand time.

 ``` clojure